NicodemusGurion/nicodemusgurion.github.io/OQOM/index.md

 Return to:

 - The Trinitarian Tawhid of Allah
-- The Gospel of Jesus (عليه السلام)
+- The Injil of Jesus (عليه السلام)
 - The original, uncorrupted message brought by Muhammad (ﷺ)

 ## Apparent Contradictions in the Uthmanic Text — and the معيار (Criterion) of the Injil

-In the Name of Allah, the Most Merciful.

 As seekers of the original revelation, we do not approach the Qur’an as a monolithic, untouched text, but as a **document containing both preserved truth and later alteration**.
 Allah does not contradict Himself.
 Therefore, when a passage conflicts with the confirmed message of the Torah and Injil, we recognize it as **دخيل (an intrusion)**—not original revelation.

-Below are some commonly cited passages, and how they stand in tension with the Gospel.
+Below are some commonly cited passages, and how they stand in tension with the Injil.

 ---